Welcome to today's edition of the Rush 24-7 podcast.

 If you want to be happy for the rest of your life, better make an ugly woman your wife.

-So now people saying, hey, it was Jane Seymour, the actress Jane Seymour says she knows of other offspring.
+The actress Jane Seymour says she knows of other offspring.

 But all this talk about Arnold being a Kennedy, look, it was a joke, folks.

-He's not really these women still live.
+These women still live.

-It just never ends.
+Just it just never ends.

 Just never ends, which takes us.

-I've got, I looked at the audio soundbite roster.
+I looked at the audio soundbite roster.

-I see that NBC, some people grilled newt based on his appearance here.
+I see that NBC, some people grilled Newt based on his appearance here.

-But uh CBS didn't I but I I didn't see it.
+But CBS, but I didn't see it.

-We had to go to rehearsal dinner on Friday night, and the wedding was Saturday at four o'clock, and uh the post-wedding uh after parties Sunday morning and so forth.
+We had to go to rehearsal dinner on Friday night, and the wedding was Saturday at 4 o'clock.

-The announcement says here, this is uh this is the political, and by the way, you can you can the tears on my internet page when I went to the political.
+And by the way, the tears on my internet page when I went to the Politico, I mean, my screen started crying.

 Politico just devastated here.